sanger/limber/docs/pipelines_yaml_files.md

 Loading of yaml files is handled by {ConfigLoader::PipelinesLoader} which loads all files, detects potential duplicates, and populates the {PipelineList}.

-> **TIP**
+> [!TIP]
-> It is suggested that you create a new file for each new customer 'pipeline'.
-In
-> most cases this file will actually contain a handful of internal 'pipelines'
-> reflecting branches, or different stages of the process.
-For example, sample prep
-> followed by library prep.
+> - It is suggested that you create a new file for each new customer 'pipeline'.
+In most cases this file will actually contain a handful of internal 'pipelines' reflecting branches, or different stages of the process.
+For example, sample prep followed by library prep.

 ## An example file